This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Jamaican Rum: This is the base spirit.
-This recipe specifically calls for Smith & Cross Traditional Jamaican Rum for its notes of caramelized banana, exotic fruits, and baking spices and its earthy finish.
-For a low-proof version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+Dark Rum: This is a type of rum made with molasses or sugarcane juice, spices, and alcohol that has been barrel aged for a long period of time.
+This recipe specifically calls for Smith & Cross Traditional Jamaican Rum because it has an extremely unique flavor with notes of caramelized banana, exotic fruits, and baking spices and an earthy finish.
+For a low-proof version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the dark rum.

-Passion Fruit Syrup: This is a sweetener made with passion fruit juice, cane sugar, gum Arabic powder, and benzoic acid.
+Passion Fruit Syrup: This is a sweetener made with passion fruit juice, cane sugar, and gum Arabic powder.
 We used Liber & Co.
-Tropical Passion Fruit Syrup for its tangy and lush taste.
+Tropical Passion Fruit Syrup because it has a tangy, fresh flavor.

-Swedish Punsch: This is a Nordic rum liqueur.
-We used KRONAN Swedish Punsch for its intense flavors of allspice, cloves, licorice, caramel, and dried oranges.
+Swedish Punsch: This is a liqueur made in Sweden or Norway with spices, citrus, sugar, and rum.
+We used KRONAN Premium Swedish Punsch because it has intense flavors of allspice, cloves, licorice, caramel, and dried oranges.

 Grenadine: This is a sweetener made with pomegranate juice and white sugar.
 We made ours at home using Alex’s stovetop recipe.